jensbambauer/seriale/site/content/program-neu.md

               - partial: text-plain
                 headline: Focus Hessen
                 data:
                   text: "Focus Hessen is dedicated to serial storytelling that puts the region in focus – this year in an expanded format that not only highlights creative voices, but opens up new perspectives on the industry.
 At the historic Lottehof Wetzlar, we invite series fans to come together to enjoy an open-air event and provide a platform for the Hessian industry to meet international professionals.
 For the first time, the evening features a thematic panel that goes far beyond individual series projects and provides a space for exchange among industry players who help shape the future of serial storytelling in Hesse and beyond.
 As night falls, the program transitions to an open-air screening, presenting series and pilot episodes on the big screen under the stars.
-Focus Hessen is therefore an evening to discover, connect and celebrate Hessian storytelling within an international festival context.<br/><br/>Location: Lottehof, Lottestrasse 8–10, 35578 Wetzlar"
+Focus Hessen is therefore an evening to discover, connect and celebrate Hessian storytelling within an international festival context.<br/><br/>Location: Lottehof, Lottestrasse 8–10, 35578 Wetzlar<br/><br/>free entry"
               - partial: program
                 smallmargin: true
                 data: